Pumpkin Ale Battered Fish and ChipsBy Streaming Gourmet

 - 1-2 Tbsp canola oil

-- About half of 1 bottle of Pumpkin Ale (I used Buffalo Bill's Pumpkin Ale)
+- half of 1 bottle of pumpkin ale

-- 3. Cut the fish into goujons.
-That’s the fancy French term for “strips” that are going to be fried—chicken strips are really chicken goujouns.
+- Cut the fish into strips.
 If you also bought squid tubes, cut them into 2 mm thick rings.

 - For more detail on the chips, check out Streaming Gourmet's post on sweet potato fries.